Home

 Providing electronic filing capabilities is a complicated process that requires vast man-hours to keep up with the ever-changing requirements of thousands of carriers as well as the complicated connection process for transmitting claims from providers to carriers.
 Software packages that provide this complete service cost many thousands of dollars and require stiff annual support fees.

 The EMS Accounting System uses the "clearinghouse" concept to provide electronic claims for a nominal fee per claim.
 This concept allows us to keep the cost of The EMS Accounting System down as well as the annual support fee.
 The clearinghouse keeps-up with all the requirements for the numerous carriers and handles the connection and transmission of claims.
-The EMS Accounting System provides compatible electronic-submission files and places them in a folder designated by the clearinghouse.
-The clearinghouse software is then used to transmit the claims.
+The EMS Accounting System generates the raw data that is sent to the clearinghouse.
+The clearinghouse then checks the data, converts it to properly formatted ANSI claims and forwards the claims to the carriers.